Steve Mizerak: Career

 These advertisements helped popularize pool, and Mizerak himself became well known nationally.
 He was invited to exhibitions regularly.
 However, Mizerak struggled in competitions because of his busy schedule of exhibitions promoting Miller Lite.
 Mizerak by this time had established himself as one of the best players in the world winning the BCA U.S. Open Straight Pool Championship four years in a row, a record which still stands.

 In 1979 Mizerak once again proved his dominance by winning the U.S. Open 9-ball Championship, defeating Jim Rempe in the finals and going undefeated in the tournament.
 In the 1970s Mizerak had 40 professional tournament victories, more that any other player that decade.
 Due to this Mizerak was inducted into the Billiard Congress of America Hall of Fame in 1980.
 At the time Mizerak was the youngest player ever to receive this honour.

 In the 1980s, Mizerak was still very active as an advertising face, which is why he was able to focus on the actual game to a limited extent.
 In 1986 he had a guest role in the film The Color of Money.
-Mizerak won back-to-back World Straight Pool Championship titles in 1982 and 1983, and multiple Nine-ball tournaments throughout the 1980s.
+Mizerak won back-to-back World Straight Pool Championship titles in 1982 and 1983, and multiple nine-ball tournaments throughout the 1980s.
 After that, however, in the 90s weight problems prevented him from winning other big titles, even though he continued to actively play in tournaments and winning smaller events.
 He reached a major final in 1989 and was his 5th final of the U.S. Open Straight Pool Championship although falling short to German champion Oliver Ortmann.

-In the mid 90s Mizerak had settled in Florida were he founded the senior tour for professional billiards players in 1996.
+In the mid 90s Mizerak had settled in Florida where he founded the senior tour for professional billiards players in 1996.
 He owned a Florida-based company that sold billiards equipment, ran a billiards parlor in Lake Park, Fla., and wrote instructional books, one of them titled "Just Showin' Off."